 Elements of Executive Compensation.
 NEO compensation may consist of base salary, an annual cash incentive, and restricted share awards, the composition of which is determined annually.
-As described above, our core executive compensation philosophy focuses on long-term performance which typically results in base salaries that may be considered by some to be below market, and in long-term restricted stock based-incentives that may be considered by some to be below market, and in long-term incentive awards are highly-aligned with shareholder returns, while many other companies' are not, (2) long-term incentives are required to be reported in the Summary Compensation Table at their values on the date of grant, not on their cliff-vesting dates, and (3) resulting operational outcomes such as the long-term tenure of our executive team and long-term shareholder returns are often ignored.
+As described above, our core executive compensation philosophy focuses on long-term performance which typically results in base salaries that may be considered by some to be below market, and in long-term restricted stock based-incentives that may be considered by some to be above market.
+We believe such comparisons are not meaningful as: (1) our long-term incentive awards are highly-aligned with shareholder returns, while many other companies' are not, (2) long-term incentives are required to be reported in the Summary Compensation Table at their values on the date of grant, not on their cliff-vesting dates, and (3) resulting operational outcomes such as the long-term tenure of our executive team and long-term shareholder returns are often ignored.